-- For every cited reference, a bibliography entry is extracted from the BIB file, and neatly formated. - The placement of the bibliography is controlled by the placement of the bibliography {bib_file} command within the LATEX file. - Here, bib_file.bib is the name of a file containing the bibliographical data.
+- For every cited reference, a bibliography entry is extracted from the BIB file and is formated neatly. - The placement of the bibliography is controlled by the placement of the \bibliography{bib\file} command within the LATEX file. - Here, bib\file.bib is the name of a file containing the bibliographical data.
 (It is also possible to use several bib-files as arguments of the \bibliography command.) - A detailed explanation of BIBTEX is out of the scope of this survey.
 For additional information on LATEX and BIBTEX you may want to consult the LATEX Book [1].